Building the local area network that’s right for you

 - Accessories could improve speed.

 Wired LANs offer superior performance.
 Ethernet connections offer only 10 Mbps bandwidth, but 100 Mbps Fast Ethernet technology costs a little more and is readily available.
-Although 100 Mbps represents a theoretical maximum performance never achieved in practice, Fast Ethernet should be sufficient for home file sharing, gaming, and high-speed internet access for years into the future.
+Although 100 Mbps represents a theoretical maximum performance never achieved in practice, Fast Ethernet should be sufficient for home file sharing, website visiting, gaming, and high-speed internet access for years into the future.

 Wired LANs that use hubs can suffer performance slowdown if several computers heavily access the network simultaneously.
 Use Ethernet switches instead of hubs to avoid this problem.
 A switch costs a little more than a hub.